Singlish: Prosody

-Overall, the differences between the different ethnic communities in Singapore are most evident in the patterns of intonation, so for example Malay Singaporeans often have the main pitch excursion later in an utterance than ethnically Chinese and Indian Singaporeans.
+Overall, the differences between the different ethnic communities in Singapore are most evident in the patterns of intonation.
+For example, Malay Singaporeans often have the main pitch excursion later in an utterance, unlike ethnically Chinese and Indian Singaporeans.

 Generally, these pronunciation patterns are thought to have increased the clarity of Singlish communications between pidgin-level speakers in often noisy environments, and these features were retained in creolisation.

 Grammar

-The grammar of Singlish has been heavily influenced by other languages in the region, such as Malay and Chinese, with some structures being identical to ones in Chinese varieties.
+The grammar of Singlish has been heavily influenced by other languages in the region, such as Malay and Chinese languages, with some structures being identical to ones in Chinese varieties.
 As a result, Singlish has acquired some unique features, especially at the basilectal level.

 Topic prominence

 Singlish is topic-prominent, like Chinese and Malay.
 This means that Singlish sentences often begin with a topic (or a known reference of the conversation), followed by a comment (or new information).Tan, Ludwig (2007) Null Arguments in Singapore Colloquial English.
 Unpublished PhD thesis, University of Cambridge.
-Compared to Standard English, the semantic relationship between topic and comment is not important; moreover, nouns, verbs, adverbs, and even entire subject-verb-object phrases can all serve as the topic:
+This contrasts with Standard English, which is subject-prominent and thus the semantic relationship between topic and comment is not as important there.
+In Singlish, nouns, verbs, adverbs, and even entire subject-verb-object phrases can all serve as the topic:

 The above constructions can be translated analogously into Malay and Chinese, with little change to the word order.

 The topic can be omitted when the context is clear, or shared between clauses.
 This results in constructions that appear to be missing a subject to a speaker of Standard English, and so called PRO-drop utterances may be regarded as a diagnostic feature of Singlish.
 For example: